goderbauer/mvp/README.md

 ## How to use?

-This sample must be used with the correct revision of a custom engine and framework.
+This sample is meant to be used with a custom (prototype) engine and framework.
 Currently, it only supports macOS.

 0. Set up the Framework development environment: See [the wiki page](https://github.com/flutter/flutter/wiki/Setting-up-the-Framework-development-environment).